annotation/text-fabric/docs/Api/General.md

     ---- | -------
     | has any value except `None`
     `#` | has value `None`
+    `*` | has arbitrary value
     `=`*values* | has one of the values specified `#`*values* | has none of the values specified `>`*value* | is greater than *value*
     `<`*value* | is less than *value*
     `~`*regular expression* | has a value and it matches *regular expression*

+    ??? hint "Why `*` ?"
+        The operator `*` after a feature name does not pose any restriction at all.
+        It will not influence the search results.

+        *Why would you want to include such a "criterion"?*

+        Some applications, such as the Text-Fabric browser collect the features used in a query to retrieve result information to be presented to the user.
+So if you want to include the values of a particular feature, mention that feature with a `*`.

     All these forms are also valid as `-`*name* *form*`>` and `<`*name* *form*`-`, in which case they specify value constraints on edge features.